aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/02-troubleshooting-steps.md

 ## Step 10 — Keep the Samsung HDD for Later Data Recovery Check

-The Samsung IDE/PATA drive could not be checked directly on the newer SATA-based computer because no IDE-to-USB adapter was available.
+The Samsung IDE/PATA drive could not be checked directly on the newer SATA-based computer because no IDE/PATA-to-USB adapter was available.
 Decision:

 * keep the Samsung HDD unchanged